-This article presents the construction and some implementations of the \textsf{Python} module \textbf{COPPY} for random copula sampling.
-This is a seminal work of software implement of copula modeling in \textsf{Python} and there's much more to do.
-It is implicitly hoped that the potential diffusion of the software through everyone who need it may bring other implementations for multivariate modeling with copulae under \textsf{Python}.
+This paper presents the construction and some implementations of the \textsf{Python} package \textsf{clayton} for random copula sampling.
+This is a seminal work in the field of software implementation of copula modeling in \textsf{Python} and there is much more potential for growth.
+It is hoped that the potential diffusion of the software through those who need it may bring further implementations for multivariate modeling with copulas under \textsf{Python}.
 For example, choosing a copula to fit the data is an important but difficult problem.
-A robust approach to estimate copulae has been investigated recently by \cite{alquier2020estimation} using Maximum Mean Discrepancy.
-In link with our example, semiparametric estimation of copulae with missing data could be of great interest as proposed by \cite{HAMORI201985}.
+A robust approach to estimating copulas has been investigated recently by \cite{alquier2020estimation} using Maximum Mean Discrepancy.
+In relation to our example, semiparametric estimation of copulas with missing data could be of great interest, as proposed by \cite{HAMORI201985}.

-Also, implement algorithm proposed by \cite{10.1214/07-AOS556} to generate random vectors for Archimedean copulae has been tackled but, as expected, the numerical inversion gives spurious results especially where the parameter $\theta$ and the dimension $d$ are high.
-Furthermore, as the support of radial distribution is contained in the real line, the numerical inversion induces a greater time of computation.
-Further investigations are thus needed in order to generate random vectors from classical Archimedan models using the radial distribution.
+Additionally, implementation of the algorithm proposed by \cite{10.1214/07-AOS556} for generating random vectors for Archimedean copulas has been tackled, but as expected, numerical inversion gives spurious results, especially when the parameter $\theta$ and the dimension $d$ are high.
+Furthermore, as the support of the radial distribution is contained in the real line, numerical inversion leads to increased computational time.
+Further investigation is needed in order to generate random vectors from classical Archimedan models using the radial distribution.

-A direction of improvement for the \textbf{COPPY} module is dependence modeling with Vine copula which has been recently a tool of high interest in the machine learning community see, \emph{e.g.}, \cite{lopez2013gaussian, Veeramachaneni2015CopulaGM, Carrera2016VineCC, 10.5555/2946645.2946678} or \cite{ SunCuesta-InfanteVeeramachaneni2019}.
-Therefore, it strengthens the need of dependence modeling with copulae in \textsf{Python} as a not negligeable part of the machine learning community use this language.
-In link with this article, Vine copulae might be interesting to model dependencies between extreme as suggested by \cite{SIMPSON2021104736, nolde2021linking}.
-Last, another copula model could be implemented to model further dependencies.
-These implementations will push forward the scope of dependence modeling with \textbf{Python} and gives high quality usable tools for everyone in needs.
+A direction of improvement for the \textsf{clayton} package is dependence modeling with Vine copulas, which have recently been a tool of high interest in the machine learning community (see, e.g., \cite{lopez2013gaussian, Veeramachaneni2015CopulaGM, Carrera2016VineCC, 10.5555/2946645.2946678} or \cite{ SunCuesta-InfanteVeeramachaneni2019}).
+This highlights the need for dependence modeling with copulas in \textsf{Python}, as a significant part of the machine learning community uses this language.
+In relation to this paper, Vine copulas may be useful for modeling dependencies between extreme events, as suggested by \cite{SIMPSON2021104736, nolde2021linking}.
+Furthermore, other copula models could be implemented to model further dependencies.
+These implementations will expand the scope of dependence modeling with \textsf{Python} and provide high-quality, usable tools for anyone who needs them.